MaoZiming/papers/4-distributed-systems/47-ciel.md

   * ![alt text](images/47-ciel/legal-child-task.png)

 * **SkyWriting: a scripting language** that allows the straightforward expression of iterative and recursive task-parallel algorithms using imperative and functional language syntax.
   * However CIEL extends previous models by **dynamically building the DAG** as tasks execute.
-As we will show, this conceptually simple extension allowing tasks to create further tasks—enables CIEL to support data-dependent iterative or recursive algorithms
+As we will show, this conceptually simple extension allowing tasks to create **further tasks—enables CIEL** to support data-dependent iterative or recursive algorithms
-* In MapReduce, the data flow is limited to a **bipartite** graph parameterised by the number of map and reduce tasks; Dryad allows data flow to follow a more general directed acyclic graph (DAG), but it must be fully specified before starting the job.
+* In MapReduce, the data flow is limited to a **bipartite** graph parameterised by the **number of map and reduce tasks**; Dryad allows data flow to follow a more general directed acyclic graph (DAG), but it must be fully specified before starting the job.
 * In general, to support iterative or recursive algorithms within a single job, we need **data-dependent control flow** — i.e. the ability to create more work dynamically, based on the results of previous computations.
-* At the same time, we wish to retain the existing benefits of task-level parallelism: transparent fault tolerance, locality-based scheduling and transparent scaling.
+* At the same time, we wish to retain the existing benefits of task-level parallelism: transparent fault tolerance, **locality-based scheduling** and transparent scaling.
 * Having **data-dependent control flow** means that each computation doesn't need to be pre-determined.
 * **Primitives**:
   * **Objects**: Goal of a CIEL job is to produce one or more output objects.
 An object is an unstructured, finite-length sequence of bytes.